RonyAbecidan/PrivateWordEmbeddings/README.md

 - Two illustrative notebooks in which we propose two experiments :
      - The first one consists in studying to what extent a word embedding can leak sensitive information.
 We have used for this experiment [the Word2Vec embedding of the library gensim](https://radimrehurek.com/gensim/models/word2vec.html)
      - The second one consists in implementing the strategy proposed by the authors while studying its impact on utility for different classifications tasks.
-This time we have considered a "custom" embedding using pytorch.
+This time we considered a "custom" embedding using pytorch.

 ***